psfoley/openfl/README.md

 - OS: Tested on Ubuntu Linux 16.04 and 18.04.
 - Python 3.6+ with a Python virtual environment (e.g. [conda](https://docs.conda.io/en/latest/))
 - TensorFlow 2+ or PyTorch 1.6+ (depending on your training requirements).
-Other frameworks can be supported.
+OpenFL is designed to easily support other frameworks as well.

 ![fx commandline interface](docs/images/fx_help.png)